Tidal force: Effects

 In the case of an infinitesimally small elastic sphere, the effect of a tidal force is to distort the shape of the body without any change in volume.
 The sphere becomes an ellipsoid with two bulges, pointing towards and away from the other body.
 Larger objects distort into an ovoid, and are slightly compressed, which is what happens to the Earth's oceans under the action of the Moon.
-The Earth and Moon orbit about their common center of mass or barycenter, and their gravitational attraction provides the centripetal force necessary to maintain this motion.
-To an observer on the Earth, very close to this barycenter, the situation is one of the Earth as body 1 acted upon by the gravity of the Moon as body 2.
 All parts of the Earth are subject to the Moon's gravitational forces, causing the water in the oceans to redistribute, forming bulges on the sides near the Moon and far from the Moon.

 When a body rotates while subject to tidal forces, internal friction results in the gradual dissipation of its rotational kinetic energy as heat.
 In the case for the Earth, and Earth's Moon, the loss of rotational kinetic energy results in a gain of about 2 milliseconds per century.
 If the body is close enough to its primary, this can result in a rotation which is tidally locked to the orbital motion, as in the case of the Earth's moon.
 Tidal heating produces dramatic volcanic effects on Jupiter's moon Io.
 Stresses caused by tidal forces also cause a regular monthly pattern of moonquakes on Earth's Moon.

 Tidal forces contribute to ocean currents, which moderate global temperatures by transporting heat energy toward the poles.
 It has been suggested that variations in tidal forces correlate with cool periods in the global temperature record at 6- to 10-year intervals, and that harmonic beat variations in tidal forcing may contribute to millennial climate changes.
 No strong link to millennial climate changes has been found to date.

 Tidal effects become particularly pronounced near small bodies of high mass, such as neutron stars or black holes, where they are responsible for the "spaghettification" of infalling matter.
 Tidal forces create the oceanic tide of Earth's oceans, where the attracting bodies are the Moon and, to a lesser extent, the Sun.
 Tidal forces are also responsible for tidal locking, tidal acceleration, and tidal heating.
 Tides may also induce seismicity.

 By generating conducting fluids within the interior of the Earth, tidal forces also affect the Earth's magnetic field.